luismiguelcasadodiaz/42Barcelona_ciber_onion_docker/README.md

 * The port number to listen on.
 * An optional IP address or hostname to bind to.

-Following sintaxis I defined two hidden services:
+Following syntaxis I defined two hidden services:

 > HiddenServiceDir /var/lib/tor/hidden_service_bonus/